-Students may complete a master's degree through UNITE course offerings in two areas of study (Electrical and Computer Engineering and Computer Science and Engineering) or may combine UNITE offerings with on-campus offerings toward a degree in a number of programs, primarily College of Science and Engineering programs.
+Students may complete a master's degree through UNITE course offerings in Electrical and Computer Engineering or may combine UNITE offerings with on-campus offerings toward a degree in a number of programs, primarily College of Science and Engineering programs.

-Note that UNITE carries many of the 5000-level graduate courses and a few, select 8000-level courses in Electrical and Computer Engineering and Computer Science and Engineering, but not all courses.
+Note that UNITE carries many of the 5000-level graduate courses and a few, select 8000-level courses in Electrical and Computer Engineering, but not all courses.
 Students work closely with a program advisor in their program toward degree completion, adhering to program and graduate school requirements.

 Research Degrees - Master of Science (M.S.)